NIIT Announces Japan's First Career Opportunity Hub - ExBulletin

 “We are thrilled to be part of the New York Career Opportunity Hub and its commitment to building a robust tech talent pipeline in the region.
 This is an important milestone in bringing individuals and employers together on the basis of training and training, a highly sought-after industry skill,” said Dr. Joseph P. Dragon, Senior Executive Officer, BOCES in the Metropolitan Area.
 “This innovative initiative will enable students to apply their skills and knowledge, serve as a bridge between academia and industry, and ultimately help drive economic growth in the region. increase.”

-Rep. Paul D. Tonko said, “I am proud to celebrate this groundbreaking effort by NIIT to pave the way for a brighter future for our nation’s technology-based industries.”
+“I am proud to celebrate this groundbreaking effort by NIIT to pave the way for a brighter future for our nation’s technology-based industries,” said Rep. Paul D. Tonko.
 “By establishing America’s first Career Opportunity Hub here in the Tokyo metropolitan area, NIIT will build on the steps we have taken through CHIPS and science law and other efforts to develop the region into a global leader in semiconductor manufacturing and high-tech innovation.
 We are transforming it into a global hub.”
 Working with our partners in education, industry and government, we will not only strengthen our local economy, but strengthen our national security and help our country compete on the world stage.
 We are building a strong technology ecosystem that strengthens our strength. ”

-Hui Peng Ko, incoming general manager of GlobalFoundries’ manufacturing facility in Malta, New York, said: .
+“Registration practice at our manufacturing facility in Malta, NY continues to be successful, and our commitment to workforce development continues,” said Hui Peng Ko, incoming general manager of GlobalFoundries’ manufacturing facility in Malta, NY.
+It is a key component of our continued strong efforts.” .
 “We look forward to working with NIIT’s Career Opportunity Hub to grow this program and continue to create new entry points into the semiconductor industry for the region’s diverse and talented candidates.” .”

 About the National Institute of Advanced Industrial Science and Technology (NIIT)

-The National Institute of Innovation and Technology (NIIT) has a 501(c)(3) mandate to identify and ensure the removal of obstacles to innovation in strategic industrial sectors critical to national security and global competitiveness. accreditation body.
+The National Institute of Innovation and Technology (NIIT) is a 501(c)(3) accredited with a mission to identify and ensure the removal of impediments to innovation in strategic industrial sectors critical to national security and global competitiveness.
+Institution.
 The development of the talent pipeline is NIIT’s main focus, and through comprehensive industry engagement, NIIT leads the development of national strategy and infrastructure, and expands and builds the talent pipeline in the semiconductor industry and strategic industry areas.
 I’m here.
 Through the National Human Resources Pipeline Development Initiative and federal support, the NIIT will develop a comprehensive workforce that includes K-12 programs, post-secondary education, adult and veteran training, and infrastructure coordination to attract a broader population. developed a comprehensive and nationally integrated approach.
 Improve access and connectivity to careers, the training you need, and your ability to scale to support your nation.
 For more information, please visit www.niit-usa.org.

 To download multimedia, view the original content: https://www.prnewswire.com/news-releases/niit-announces-nations-first-career-opportunity-hub-301847873.html